Justice without Mercy

 Noble Dreams of Amnesty

-After decades of strife between morally opposite factions, society has fallen into chaos.
-Now, the ruling party is divided and Noble has become the de facto leader of the new Reformist faction.
-They seek to abolish the systems that suppress emotional attachments and perpetuate the dominance of the genetically-enhanced minority, to the detriment of everyone else.
-Noble commands a team of former Enforcers like himself, as they fight for liberation from the totalitarian regime they once served.
-At the same time, he stumbles through unfamiliar terrain in his longtime relationship with Amnesty, his closest friend and subordinate.
-Hopes for a progressive future weigh heavily on his shoulders as Noble struggles to do his duty for the greater good and live up to his name, all while haunted by dreams of unattainable love.
+Noble is no hero, but he has become the de facto leader of the war for independence.
+He commands a team of former Enforcers like himself, as they fight for liberation from the dystopian regime they once served.
+Alongside his duty as a Commander, he stumbles through unfamiliar terrain in his relationship with Amnesty, his closest friend and subordinate.
+Hopes for a better world weigh heavily on his shoulders as Noble strives to serve the greater good and live up to his name, all while haunted by dreams of unattainable love.